 It’s a completely free way to build a store on the Amazon Marketplace that customers can either find through each of your individual listings or that you can drive traffic to via promotional links.
 It’s quickly becoming one of the most powerful tools in Amazon Brand Management for growing brand awareness and increasing sales.

-Here we’ll give you a full introduction to everything you need to know about Amazon Storefronts.
+Here we’ll give you a full introduction to everything you need to know about Amazon Stores.
 We’ll keep this updated as new things come out so bookmark this tab and check back again when you have questions or want a refresher.

 Why Did Amazon Create Them?